sketh444/Interactive-Lab-Hub/Lab3/README.md

 ## Prep for Part 2

 1. What are concrete things that could use improvement in the design of your device?
 For example: wording, timing, anticipation of misunderstandings...

+To improve my device, I made the dialogue much simpler and only allowed the user to respond with yes or no answers.
+This made the interaction and instructions much more clear to the user.
+Another thing I added per my partners suggestion is some check in points so before the fridge tells the user the next step in the recipe it will ask if they are ready.
+This makes the interaction much yes vague and the user always will feel engaged.

 2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?

+To clarify the interaction and instructions, I incorporated images into the deisgn that go along with the recipe.
+This allows the user to keep track of what step they are on and gives them some directions on how to make the recipe.
+In future I would like to add gifs or videos to show the user exactly what to do at each step.
+I would also like to add buttons to the device so the user also has the option to move through the recipe without communicating with the fridge if they want to.

 3. Make a new storyboard, diagram and/or script based on these reflections.

 ## Prototype your system